-After 15 years in business, Montville Coffee — an Australian roaster of Fairtrade and certified organic coffee — realised their logo didn’t match their purpose.
-The old design (below, left) showed stylised latte art in an industry saturated with similar marks, so it was important to realign the brand’s visual appearance with their future goals.
+Montville Coffee is Queensland’s first organic and Fairtrade coffee roaster.
+After 15 years in business the Montville team realised their logo didn’t match their purpose.
+The old design showed stylised latte art in an industry that’s saturated with similar marks, so the project goal was to realign the brand’s visual appearance with their future ambitions.

-Packaging for Montville’s beans was kept purposely simple to put the emphasis on the three most important elements — the brand name, the blend name, and the Fairtrade certification.
-Coloured art gives customers an obvious visual clue when looking on shelves for their preferred blend.
+Packaging for Montville’s beans was kept purposely simple to put the emphasis on the three most important elements — the name, the blend, and the Fairtrade certification.
+Coloured art adds a visual clue when customers search for their preferred blend.